 How to get to the first hut?

-It all depends how you come to Switzerland.
+It all depends on how you come to Switzerland.

 Most of the small villages have train connections, so just find which village is closest to your first hut and start from there.
-Even in train stations you are going to see the directions (for hikers) to quite a lot of destinations.
-Be aware that your hut may not be mentioned in the directions straight away (most huts are named in directions in the mountains) so not to get lost, investigate the map around you and look what kind of direction you should take.
-The Swiss huts website as well gives a pretty good description how to get to them: which train station to use, which direction to take and so on.
+Even in train stations, you are going to see the directions (for hikers) to quite a lot of destinations.
+Be aware that your hut may not be mentioned in the directions straight away (most huts are named in directions in the mountains) so as not to get lost, investigate the map around you, and look at what kind of direction you should take.
+The Swiss huts website as well gives a pretty good description of how to get to them: which train station to use, which direction to take, and so on.
 But if you don’t see any familiar or known direction, don’t go blind, have a look at the map.

-In my opinion, best choice is the trains.
+In my opinion, the best choice is the trains.
 You are gonna love Swiss trains.
-It’s fast, cool and reliable.
+It’s fast, cool, and reliable.

 Popular hiking routes in Switzerland

 Switzerland has thousands and thousands of kilometers of hiking routes.
-It’s crazy how well planned are they.
 You can actually be in any city and see the hiking routes directions.
 You can start from a city center, follow the directions and walk out of the city, to the forests, to the mountains and continue till the border.
-You can start in Basel and finish in Geneva.
-You will always see a direction to somewhere.
-It is very very well made.

 I really hope that you can have an amazing time in the Swiss Alps.
 Believe me – it’s beauuuuuuutiful.
 It’s amazing.
 If you plan well, follow all the steps, the execution of such adventure is going to be amazing 🙂 Have the time of your life!

-If you have any questions to me: let me know.
+If you have any questions for me: let me know.
 I will be happy to help.